WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/ReadMe.md

    WaDESiteUUID | SiteNativeID | SiteName | SiteTypeCV | Long | Lat
    ------------ | ------------ | -------- | ---------- | ---- | ----
    WWDO_100001 | 1000001 | PIONEER CANAL | Ditch | -105 | -40 |

+   Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (**sites_mandatoryFieldMissing.csv**) to be passed back to the organization supplying the data.
+   Mandatory fields include:
+    - SiteUUID
+    - SiteName
+    - CoordinateMethodCV
+    - EPSGCodeCV

 ###  2. watersources_WY.py - generate list of water sources from which water is allocated from
         - generate empty watersources.csv file with controlled vocabulary headers